Do you need a project manager for your self build?

 What does a project manager do?

-There’s no standard involvement for a project manager and so it depends on what you need.
+There’s no standard involvement for a project manager.
+So, it depends on what you need and what they’re willing to commit too.
 You might benefit from having someone involved from the design stage all the way to when the project is completed.
 You might instead want a professional to manage only the build process.

 Typically a projector manager can: